NextronSystems/thor-manual/usage/special-scan-modes.rst

 .. code-block:: doscon

-   C:\nextron\thor>thor64.exe -a Filescan --intense --norescontrol --cross-platform -p path-to-scan
+   C:\nextron\thor>thor64.exe -a Filescan --deep --no-resource-check --cross-platform-paths -p path-to-scan --threads 0

-Without a valid lab license, you cannot use multiple instances of THOR on a single system or switch into multi-threaded scanning.
+Without a valid lab license, you cannot use multiple instances of THOR on a single system.
 The features mentioned in the following sub chapters are also limited to a lab license.

 `This article <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__ explains that advantages of a lab licenses.

-Virtual Drive Mapping
+Path Remapping
 ^^^^^^^^^^^^^^^^^^^^^

 Since THOR enriches messages with more details, it could be problematic